LukeShortCloud/rootpages/markdown/openstack.md

 ## Automation - OpenStack Ansible

-Supported operating systems: RHEL 7, Ubuntu 14.04, Ubuntu 16.04
+Supported operating systems: RHEL 7, Ubuntu 16.04

 OpenStack Ansible uses Ansible for automating the deployment of Ubuntu inside of LXC containers that run the OpenStack services.
 This was created by RackSpace as an official tool for deploying and managing production environments.